-The company claims the salmon grow to market-size twice as fast as other farmed salmon.
-The salmon are engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
-If approved, it would be the first GE food animal in the world.
+On May 19, 2016, Health Canada approved a genetically modified (GM, also called genetically engineered) Atlantic salmon.
+The company AquaBounty (now majority owned by biotechnology company Intrexon) claims the salmon grows faster.
+The salmon are genetically engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
+If the company starts producing the GM fish and grocery stores sell it, it will be the first GM food animal in the world.

 - Press Release - November 21, 2013: Complaint in Panama Raises Concerns About GM fish Research in Canada